Skip to additional navigation Skip to content

 Maintenance

-Control weeds for at least 2 years after planting as they can easy suppress young trees.
-Try to avoid pruning hedgerows during the bird nesting season which runs from March to August.
+Control weeds for at least 2 years after planting as they can easy suppress young trees (preferably by use of mulch and hand weeding).
+Avoid pruning hedgerows during the bird nesting season which runs from March to August.
+See also our online guide to management of hedgerows

 Documents to download